Flag versions of quiver Grassmannians for Dynkin quivers have no odd cohomology: Flag versions of quiver Grassmannians

 \subsection{Types $A$ and $D$}

 The goal of this section is to prove the following theorem.

 \begin{thm} Assume that $\Gamma$ is a Dynkin quiver of type $A$ or $D$.
-Then the variety $\calF_\bfv(\bfV)$ is either empty or has an $\alpha$-partition into affine spaces. \end{thm} \begin{proof} By Proposition \ref{prop:reduction-indec}, it is enough to prove the statement for indecomposable representations.
+Then the variety $\calF_\bfv(\bfV)$ is either empty or has an affine paving. \end{thm} \begin{proof} By Proposition \ref{prop:reduction-indec}, it is enough to prove the statement for indecomposable representations.
 This is done in two lemmas below. \end{proof}

 \begin{lem} Assume that $\Gamma$ is a Dynkin quiver of type $A$ and that $\bfV$ is an indecomposable representation.
 Then the variety $\calF_\bfv(\bfV)$ is either empty or is a singleton. \end{lem} \begin{proof} The statement follows from the fact that for each $i\in I$ the dimension of $\bfV_i$ is $0$ or $1$. \end{proof}